FAFSA Publications and Resources

 The Dependency Questionnaire lists the questions used to determine your dependency status on the FAFSA.
 If you answer "Yes" to any one of these questions, you'll be considered an independent student and will not need to include your parents' information on the FAFSA.

-The FSA ID Worsheet, also available in Spanish, will guide you through the FSA ID creation process.
+The FSA ID Worksheet, also available in Spanish will guide you through the FSA ID creation process.
 Federal Student Aid IDs are required for students to electronically sign the FAFSA, and one parent of a dependent student will also need to create an FSA ID.
 Keep this document in a safe place.